 - No extreme hairstyles – Mohawk styles should be flat and un-gelled, no patterns or logos shaved into hair, no coloured/streaked hair,

 - Children with long hair need to have it tied back with a simple elastic hair band/bands (no scrunchies).
 They may also wear a plain block colour Alice band (black or burgundy)

 - No makeup/false tan

 - No high boots, heeled shoes or toeless sandals or fashion trainers

-- No jewellery – other than plain studs without attachments – these must be removed or covered with plasters for PE/Games and Swimming
+- No jewellery – other than small, plain studs without attachments – these must be removed or covered with plasters for PE/Games and removed for Swimming

 Children are not allowed to bring mobile phones or other IT equipment into school.
 A breach of this rule could severely compromise the safety of other children.

 If your child travels a distance to and from school without you, and needs a mobile phone for their safety, please arrange with the school for this to be left at the office during the school day.